 Manually Saving a Site with Save All Entered Data

-2. Click on the LastPass Icon > Tools > Save All Entered Data
+- Click on the LastPass Icon > Sites > Save All Entered Data

 Basic Authentication Sites

-LastPass supports saving and filling basic authentication logins in most cases:
+LastPass supports saving and filling basic authentication logins in Chrome only for Windows and MacOS.

 Autofilling With LastPass